 Tax Advantages Help HSA Money Grow

-HSAs offer three distinct tax advantages that benefit growing retirement accounts:
+HSAs offer some distinct tax advantages that benefit growing accounts:

-- Tax deductible.
+- Contributions are tax free.
 All funds deposited into an HSA account are pre-tax, which lowers the participant’s total taxable income.

-- Tax-free.
+- Healthcare expenses are tax free.
 As long as they are used to pay medical expenses, HSA withdrawals are not taxed.
-Interest earned and investment gains are also tax-free.

 - Tax deferred.
 Any unused money in an HSA account grows tax-free, with all taxes deferred until the participant withdraws the money at age 65 or older.
 The money is then taxed (when used for a non-qualified expense), usually at a lower rate.

 Similar to retirement accounts, HSAs have annual maximum contribution limits.
-In 2017, the limits are $3,400 for individuals and $6,750 for families.
-If a participant can’t afford to contribute the maximum amount, HSAs allow spouses, parents, and friends to make contributions.
-Employers who offer HSA plans are also allowed to make matching contributions.
+In 2020, the limits are $3,550 for individuals and $7,100 for families.
+If a participant can’t afford to contribute the maximum amount, spouses, parents, and friends can make contributions.
+Employers who offer HSA plans are also allowed to contribute.

 Another boon for those approaching retirement age are ‘catch-up’ contributions.
-At age 55, HSA owners can begin making additional contributions, over the annual limit, to their accounts.
-As long as you have a qualified high-deductible health care plan (deductibles of $1,300 or $2,600, as described above), you can add an extra $1,000 to your HSA.
-This raises the total annual contribution limit to $4,350 for individuals and $7,750 for families.
+At age 55, HSA owners can begin making additional contributions of up to $1,000 over the annual limit to their accounts.
+This raises the total annual contribution limit to $3,550 for individuals and $8,100 for families.

 Investing Your HSA Funds

-While HSA accounts act like a basic savings account, paying minimal interest, they also allow you to invest the money in mutual funds for greater returns.
-HSA providers usually require a minimum account balance (some as low as $1,000) in order to qualify.
-Once you save enough to meet the threshold, investing your HSA savings in a mutual fund account offers an effective way to add to your retirement savings.
+While an HSA acts like a basic savings account, paying minimal interest, they also allow you to invest the money in mutual funds for greater returns.
+Some HSA providers require a minimum account balance (many as low as $1,000) in order to begin investing.
+Once you save enough to meet the threshold, investing your HSA balance offers a way to grow your retirement savings quickly.

 For healthy people with minimal healthcare costs and who invest the unused money wisely, HSAs offer a safe and tax-effective tool for creating a larger retirement nest egg.
 Your HSA and retirement go hand-in-hand, no matter how you use it.